 However, some CCRCs offer à la carte services like housekeeping and medication management that you have to pay extra for.
 Your monthly charge may also increase if and when you transition to a higher level of care.

-Step 6: Review Your Checklist and Notes
+Step 7: Review Your Checklist and Notes

-If you narrow your list down to two CCRCs, consider returning to each.
+If you narrow your list to two CCRCs, consider returning to each.
 Rather than complete another formal tour, ask if you can walk around the community by yourself.
 Try to imagine living the next chapter of your life there.
 Can you see it?

-For many older adults, the final decision doesn’t hinge on which CCRC offers the best dining options or the most thoughtful floor plans.
+For many older adults, the final decision doesn't hinge on which CCRC offers the best dining options or most thoughtful floor plans.
 Rather, many seniors choose a CCRC based on which community feels most like home.

 Imagine Yourself at Havenwood Heritage Heights

 At Havenwood Heritage Heights, we understand how difficult it can be to evaluate CCRCs.
-One community may be in the most picturesque setting, but not offer medication management.
-Another may tout modern apartment homes, but be out of your budget.
+One community may be in the most picturesque setting but not offer medication management.
+Another may tout modern apartment homes but be out of your budget.

 Luckily, we make finding the perfect place to call home easy.
-As one of just three accredited CCRCs in New Hampshire, we help seniors make the most of retirement by providing a spectrum of high-quality care, luxurious amenities, and convenient services all in a safe, welcoming environment.
+As one of just three accredited CCRCs in New Hampshire, we help seniors make the most of retirement by providing a spectrum of high-quality care, luxurious amenities, and convenient services—all in a safe, welcoming environment.